YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: RTB Price Evaluation

-Next we focus on some demographics of our user for 2019\footnote{We cannot compare with the older data since these demographics were not captured there.}.
-In Figure~\ref{fig:age_pr}, we see the prices paid by advertisers based on the age of the users.
-We observe that advertisers are willing to spend higher prices for younger users.
-In particular, for users in the age group of 25-34, the median price was $0.52$ CPM compared to the median price of $0.32$ CPM for the user group of age 35-44.
-Also, for the younger group of users, advertisers are willing to pay as high as $4.0$ CPM, whereas in the older group the maximum reaches $1.85$ CPM.
+In Figure~\ref{fig:age_pr}, we see the prices paid by advertisers based on the self-defined age of users.
+We see that advertisers are willing to spend higher prices for younger users.
+In particular, for users in the age group 25-34, the median price was 1.81 CPM, compared to 0.72 CPM for the group 35-44.
+Also, for the younger group, advertisers are willing to pay as high as 9.4 CPM, whereas in the older group the maximum reaches 5.21 CPM.
+Again, these results for younger users can be explained by higher CS and the tendency of specific DSPs to target this demographic.

-In Figure~\ref{fig:country_pr}, we study the prices advertisers spend on users located in different countries.
-We observe that for Spain and Greece the median values are relatively close but the maximum price advertisers are willing to pay is 4$\times$ higher in Spain ($2.8$ CPM vs. $0.7$ CPM).
-In Switzerland the median value is $2.2$ CPM and can reach as high as $4$ CPM, when in Cyprus, the median value is $5.7$ CPM.
-Cookie Synchronization is a very important technique for user data sharing, tightly connected with the ad auctions~\cite{bashirtracing,lukasz2014selling-privacy-auction}.
-However, as shown in Figure~\ref{fig:cs_pr}, the existence of prior CS has no impact on the charge prices.
+\textbf{Finding:} Advertisers are willing to pay almost double when targeting younger people.
+Young people could be more receptive to ads, and thus a more profitable audience to target.